wdiesveld/backhand-developer/README.md

 The scripts are written in Python 3.7 and should run in the default Anaconda3 environment.

-## Under Pressure Rating BD
+## Backhand Developer Pressure Rating&trade;

-To generate the weights for the weighted under pressure rating just do
+To generate the weights for the weighted under pressure rating do

 ```
 cd python
-python pressureRatingPro.py
+python BDpressureRating.py
 ```

 The output files will be put in `output/pressure`